-NUR 1121 Principles and Practices of Nursing II (5)
+NUR 1121 Principles & Practices of Nursing II (5)

 This course offers the student an opportunity to reinforce and build upon previously learned information.
 The goal is to provide safe, competent, standard nursing interventions to clients experiencing recurring healthcare problems in acute and long-term care settings.
 The student learns to care for groups of clients utilizing the nursing process to organize and implement nursing care.
 The student selects appropriate goals toward meeting the client's self-care needs.
 Observational experiences are provided in certain specialty areas.
 The student is expected to demonstrate increasing ability to perform standard nursing interventions in the clinical environment with decreasing need for supervision; 5 hours of lecture per week.
-Prerequisite: BIO 1030 and 2011, NUR 1111, 0111, and 1020, concurrent enrollment in NUR 1010 and 0121, PSY 1050, and BIO 2012
+Prerequisite: BIO 1030 and 2011; NUR 0111, 1020, and 1111; concurrent enrollment in BIO 2012, NUR 1021 and 1010, PSY 1050 spring 2

-NUR 1131 Principles and Practices of Nursing III (5)
+NUR 1131 Principles & Practices of Nursing III (5)

 This course explores integrative concepts in nursing and in the developing family.
 The student expands knowledge and increases skills necessary to meet the self-care deficits of individuals experiencing common healthcare problems with an emphasis on parent/child care and mental health.
 In addition to continuing to use the nursing classroom laboratory, the student also learns through selected clinical experiences in obstetric, pediatric, and medical-surgical settings.
 The student demonstrates skill in problem solving through the use of the nursing process with a focus on implementation and evaluation of nursing care; 7.5 hours of lecture per week for the spring term.
-Prerequisite: BIO 2012 and 1030, NUR 1021, 1121, and 0121 and PSY 1050, concurrent enrollment in NUR 0131 [Course fee: \$70]
+Prerequisite: BIO 2012, 1030; NUR 0121, 1021, and 1121; PSY 1050; concurrent enrollment in NUR 0131 [Course fee: \$70]